-After several years and several thousand downloads (wow!)
+After several years and several thousand readers requesting this printable (wow!)
 I’m finally redesigning the templates to hope to offer various styles and options.
 My hope is that you will find a template that you enjoy using and that it helps you to feel more focused.
 Today I’m sharing my newest template.

-I’m excited to offer a new style of Time Blocking Templates that you can download.
+I’m excited to offer a new style of Time Blocking Templates for you.
 I plan to continue to add more styles, so if you have a suggestion or request just shoot me a message or leave a comment below and let me know!

-> Scroll to the bottom of this post to download the new block schedule templates
+> Scroll to the bottom of this post to receive the new block schedule templates

 My Original Templates (2015):

-These are the original templates that I made back in 2015 – there are several different layouts that come in this download but I’ve found that the weekly layout is the most useful.
-These are still my most popular download years later!
+These are the original templates that I made back in 2015 – there are several different layouts that come in this file but I’ve found that the weekly layout is the most useful.
+This is still my most popular printable years later!

 2019 – New Look with Sunday and Monday Start Weekly Time Blocking Printable:

 This new template is just a simple change in the font but I thought it was time for a more updated look.
 I kept it simple and only created the weekly layout.
-In this download, you will receive two files, a weekly calendar that starts on Sunday and one that starts on Monday.
+You will receive two files, a weekly calendar that starts on Sunday and one that starts on Monday.

-The form takes a minute to appear.
-Refresh if you don’t see it.
-You should receive your download link via e-mail within the hour.
-Be sure to search your inbox for: “Your download from Hey Donna is here!”.
+You should receive your file(s) link via e-mail within the hour.
+Be sure you check your SPAM or Promotions folder if you’re not finding the e-mail.
 If, after an hour, you have not received your link, please contact me and I’ll help you figure out what happened.